What is Where in Niue?

 Activities in Avatele include the Taue Uga Tours.
 Avatele Beach is a popular natural attraction for swimming and snorkelling, as well as for the Washaway Cafe, which is an honesty bar open only on Sundays.
 Find out more in the 10 Things to Do in Avatele.

-Accommodation in the area includes Lau’s Getaway, Aleki’s Guesthouse, Damiana’s Motel, Breeze and Yolos Accommodation.
+Accommodation in the area includes Lau’s Getaway, Aleki’s Guesthouse, Damiana’s Motel and Breeze.

 On the northeastern tip of Niue is the village of Mutalau, famous for its historical significance being the first village in Niue to accept Christianity.